thegeeklab/ansible-later/docs/content/build_rules/rule.md

 ---
-title: Minimal standard checks
+title: Write a rule
 ---

-A typical standards check will look like:
+A typical rule check will look like:

 <!-- prettier-ignore-start -->
 <!-- spellchecker-disable -->
 {{< highlight Python "linenos=table" >}}
-class CheckBecomeUser(StandardBase):
+class CheckBecomeUser(RuleBase):

     sid = "ANSIBLE0015"
-    description = "Become should be combined with become_user" helptext = "the task has `become` enabled but `become_user` is missing" version = "0.1"
-    types = ["playbook", "task", "handler"]
+    description = "Become should be combined with become_user" helptext = "the task has `become` enabled but `become_user` is missing" types = ["playbook", "task", "handler"]

     def check(self, candidate, settings):